Back to Top

 Career Options

-Graduates with a master’s in Biomolecular Science are prepared for careers in pharmaceutical, biotechnology, biomedical and chemical industries.
+Graduates with a master’s in Biomolecular Science are prepared for careers in the pharmaceutical, biotechnology, biomedical, and chemical industries.

-According to the U.S. Bureau of Labor Statistics, job growth for medical scientists is projected to rise much faster than average through 2031.
-In 2021, the median pay for a medical scientist was $95,310 per year.
+According to the U.S. Bureau of Labor Statistics, job growth for medical scientists is projected to rise much faster than average.
+The median pay for a medical scientist is $100,890 per year.

 Admissions Criteria at a Glance